mathjazz/invoice/README.md

 Invoice
 =======

 Self-hosted web based invoicing system for freelancers and small businesses.
 A hack of FusionInvoice 1.3.4, adapted in accordance with Slovenian law.
+Works with PHP 7.2

 Installation
 ------------